Valian/python-business-logic/README.rst

    >>> @validator
    ... def can_watch_movie(user, movie):
    ...     is_old_enough(user, movie)
-   ...     # we don't have to return anything, @validator use exceptions
+   ...     # we don't have to return anything, @validator makes use of exceptions

    >>> can_watch_movie(bob, horror)  # doctest: +IGNORE_EXCEPTION_DETAIL
    Traceback (most recent call last):